 Serving Hemp-Related Businesses

 Recognizing financial institutions’ role in legalized marijuana businesses, NCUA issued guidance in June 2020 to credit unions that are considering or currently are servicing legal hemp-related businesses.
-The FAQ document can be accessed here and FinCEN’s guidance can be accessed here.
+The FAQ document can be accessed here.

 Last but not least, NCUA’s mid-year Supervisory Priorities indicated a continued need to focus on a new user portal and examination tool.
 NCUA Connect and Modern Examination and Risk Identification Tool (MERIT), respectively, have been delayed due to COVID-19.
 MERIT will continue on a pilot basis throughout 2020 and 2021 and NCUA Connect will be implemented in the second half of 2021.